gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 ## Introduction

 This is a reference for upgrading your site from Gatsby v2 to Gatsby v3.
-TODO
+Since the last major release was in September 2018, Gatsby v3 includes a couple of breaking changes.
+If you're curious what's new, head over to the [v3.0 release notes](/docs/reference/release-notes/v3.0).

 > If you want to start fresh, run `npm init gatsby` or `yarn create gatsby` in your terminal.

-## Why you should upgrade

-This documentation page covers the _how_ of migrating from v2 to v3.
-If you're curious what's new, read the [v3.0 release notes](/docs/reference/release-notes/v3.0).

-## What we'll cover

-short list of contents, point to sidebar at the right

 ## Updating Your Dependencies